 Mark Spencer, the head of the Chevalier and overseer of the E-Pandora project.
 He deems the E-Pandoras as something that can be easily replaced and tortures Elizabeth simply because she tried to fight against this injustice.

-As mentioned above, though, Akito Sohma is not an angel.
-The act that comes off as the closes to this, is not downright MEH crossing, is the following: her Mind Rape of Kana (a kind nurse who was incredibly sympathetic) where she immediately turned on Kana and blamed her for Hatori's eye injury that she caused because she was angry that Hatori wanted to marry Kana and asked for permission to do so.
-The Mind Rape was so bad that Kana ultimately agreed with Akito's blame of her and fell into permanent grief/madness and had to have her memory wiped by Hatori in a huge Tear Jerker.
+The Big Bad, Akito Soma, has several options, but the closest to this is how she treated the kindly nurse Kana, by blaming her for Hatori's eye injury that she caused because she was angry that Hatori wanted to marry Kana and asked for permission to do so.
+The Mind Rape was so bad that Kana ultimately agreed with Akito's blame of her and fell into permanent grief/madness and had to have her memory wiped by Hatori.

 Gankutsuou: Arguably, when the Count kills Franz by mistake while trying to kill Albert in a brutal and gory way in front of his mom.
 The fact that Albert and Franz are barely more than children doesn't help.
 Interestingly, this marks a significant difference with the novel, where Mercedes not only knows about his plan to fight Albert in a duel, but begs him and eventually convinces him to spare her son